oracle/learning-library/data-management-library/autonomous-database/dedicated/adb-adg/adb-adg.md

 ## Acknowledgements
 * Authors - Vandanadevi Rajamani, Database User Assistance; Nilay Panchal, ADB Product Management
-* Last Updated By/Date -Vandanadevi Rajamani/October 2020
+* Last Updated By/Date -Vandanadevi Rajamani/November 2020

 ## Need Help?

-Please submit feedback using this form.
-Please include the workshop name, lab and step in your request.
-If you don't see the workshop name listed, please enter it manually.
-If you would like for us to follow up with you, enter your email in the Feedback Comments section.
+Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a **New Discussion** or **Ask a Question**.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.

+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.